-If we do not obtain exemptive relief from the SEC to allow us to co-invest alongside Main Street and/or certain of its affiliates, we may be required to adjust our investment strategy.
+If we do not obtain exemptive relief from the SEC to allow us to co invest alongside Main Street and/or certain of its affiliates, we may be required to adjust our investment strategy.
 Our investment strategy contemplates that we will focus on investing capital in originated transactions that are sourced by our Sub Adviser.
 Originated transactions may include transactions that are privately negotiated and sourced on a proprietary basis.
-Because our Sub Adviser manages other investment funds whose mandates include participating in such transactions, such investments will need to be made on a co-investment basis.
-The 1940 Act imposes significant limits on co-investment with our Sub Adviser or its affiliates.
-We generally will not be permitted to co-invest alongside our Sub-Adviser is affiliates in privately negotiated transactions unless we obtain an exemptive order from the SEC or the transaction is otherwise permitted under existing regulatory guidance, such as syndicated transactions where price is the only negotiated term, and will not participate in transactions where other terms are negotiable.
-We and our Sub-Adviser and certain of its affiliates have sought such an exemptive order, although there is no assurance that are allowed under existing regulatory guidance, we will obtain the requested relief.
-In the event the SEC does not grant us relief, we will only participate in co-investments that are allowed under existing regulatory guidance, we will obtain the requested relief.
-In the event the SEC does not grant us relief, we will only participate in co-investments that are allowed under existing regulatory.
-Until we obtain an exemptive order, although there is no assurance that we will obtain the requested relief.
-In the event the SEC does not grant us relief, we will only participate in co-investments that are allowed under existing regulatory guidance, which would reduce the amount of transactions in which we can participate and make it more difficult for us to implement our investment objective.
-Until
+Because our Sub Adviser manages other investment funds whose mandates include participating in such transactions, such investments will need to be made on a co investment basis.
+The 1940 Act imposes significant limits on co investment with our Sub Adviser or its affiliates.
+We generally will not be permitted to co invest alongside our Sub-Adviser its affiliates in privately negotiated transactions unless we obtain an exemptive order from the SEC or the transaction is otherwise permitted under existing regulatory guidance, such as syndicated transactions where price is the only negotiated term, and will not participate in transactions where other terms are negotiable.
+We and our Sub-Adviser and certain of its affiliates have sought such an exemptive order, although there is no assurance that we will obtain the requested relief.
+In the event the SEC does not grant us relief, we will only participate in co investments that are allowed under existing regulatory guidance, which would reduce the amount of transactions in which we can participate and make it more difficult for us to implement our investment objective.
+Until we obtain exemptive relief, we will be unable to participate in certain transactions originated by our Sub-Adviser or its affiliates.